alan-turing-institute/AutSPACEs/dev_readme.md

 Within `.env` there are four different fields that must be populated for the project to build.

 #### Django Secret Key Generation
-1. Open `.env` in your favorite editor, and using `python3`, follow the instructions under the `django` header to copy/paste the ggenerated secret key to `DJANGO_SECRET_KEY`
+1. Open `.env` in your favorite editor, and using `python3`, follow the instructions under the `django` header to copy/paste the generated secret key to `DJANGO_SECRET_KEY`

 The following...
 `DJANGO_SECRET_KEY=__CHANGEME__`